CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/Static-VXLAN-Tunnels.md

 ## Configure Static VXLAN Tunnels

 To configure static VXLAN tunnels, you create VXLAN devices.
 Cumulus Linux supports:
 - *Single VXLAN devices*, where all VXLAN tunnels with the same settings (local tunnel IP address and VXLAN remote IP addresses) can share the same VXLAN device and you only need to add the single VXLAN device to the bridge.
+This is the default setting.
 - *Traditional VXLAN devices*, where you configure unique VXLAN devices and add each device to the bridge.

 The following topology is used in the configuration examples.
 Each IP address corresponds to the loopback address of the switch.